France's Macron, Le Pen call Stellantis CEO's pay package "shocking" - NewsBreak

 France's Macron, Le Pen call Stellantis CEO's pay package "shocking"

-PARIS, April 15 (Reuters) - French President Emmanuel Macron and his far-right challenger Marine Le Pen on Friday called the pay package of Franco-Italian carmaker Stellantis' CEO "shocking" with excessive executive pay now a hot topic in France's tight-run presidential election.
+PARIS (Reuters) -French President Emmanuel Macron and his far-right challenger Marine Le Pen on Friday called the pay package of Franco-Italian carmaker Stellantis’ CEO “shocking” with excessive executive pay now a hot topic in France’s tight-run presidential election.

 Just 9 days ahead of a runoff that will determine who will lead the European Union’s second-largest economy for the next five years, opinion polls show Macron is only slightly ahead of Le Pen in a contest that could potentially go either way.